 - If you do not intend to decorate the cakes immediately, cover them with cling wrap as soon as they turn warm.
 Keep them refrigerated until ready to be frosted or served.

-Prepare the buttercream
+Making the coffee buttercream

 - I used a combination of shortening and butter in making the coffee buttercream.
 To start with, add instant coffee and hot water into your mixing bowl.
 Stir to dilute the coffee.
 Let the coffee mix cool completely and then add the butter and shortening.
 Cream these until they turn light and creamy.